-Matt Thacker of wisden.com says: “We are thrilled to be backing a project that will bring the game we all love to as many people as possible free of charge – especially a series that is bound to generate a huge amount of attention.
+Matt Thacker, a Cricket Properties board member and managing editor of Wisden Cricket Monthly says: “We are thrilled to be backing a project that will bring the game we all love to as many people as possible free of charge – especially a series that is bound to generate a huge amount of attention.

 “Web-based commentary is such a dynamic part of the cricket landscape and we’re hugely excited to be taking a leading role in producing coverage of this kind.
 We have every faith that the team we have brought together will bring the series to life for our audience, wherever they are listening.

 “We thank both the Pakistan Cricket Board for working with us through this process and Specsavers, great friends of Test cricket, for making it possible.”

 Vishal Nathoo from Specsavers adds: “Good commentary lets you take in the bigger picture of the game.
 Even if you’re not able to see the action on ground, the Wisden team will ensure you don’t miss a thing.
 As the Official Eyewear and Eye Care Partners of Cricket Australia, we’ll ensure the Australian Cricket Team don’t either!”

 Collins, host of wisden.com Test Match Cricket, concludes: “Following a Test match on the radio for hours on end has been an essential part of the cricket experience for millions of people over the last eight decades.

 “With so many series now taking place without that soundtrack, we saw this as a logical and creative way to bring as much Test cricket as possible back to speakers and headphones.”